In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 You can increase your chances of receiving probation if you follow a specific defense strategy after you have been charged.

-This would include making an agreement to participate in drug or alcohol treatment, anger management counseling, among others.
+This would include making an agreement to participate in drug or alcohol treatment and anger management counseling, among others.

 Our Los Angeles criminal defense attorneys could possibly negotiate with the prosecutor to get your charges reduced or even dismissed.